abbaslab-va/AbbasCentral/README.md

 Below you can find guidelines to adhere to when writing new methods or changing existing ones that, when followed, will help to keep this codebase as readable and consistent as possible.

 ### Class interfaces
-* All class methods should have a function header in the class interface.
+* All methods should have a function header in the class interface.
 Methods should be defined in separate files
 * Maintain single line spacing between methods and keep them organized by function
 * "Friend" functions like plots can be kept in the class interface, commented out